gourmetgate/docdump/general/naming-conventions.md

 (Git) repositories, containing software or documentation have to follow the same pattern.
 The name shall be a combination of two words, starting with the same letter.
-The spelling of the display name and the technical name, in case the repository contains software, should match the schema of the main Groumetgate application.
+The spelling of the display name and the technical name, in case the repository contains software, should match the schema of the main Gourmetgate application.